 When you hear the name "Model M", you immediately think of a beige, clicky titan of a keyboard.
 And no one would fault you for that notion given the buckling springs keyboards' fame and glory.
 However, the majesty of the Model M family expands far beyond that.
 Many people don't realise this due to the fact resources and data on these outliers in the family is relatively scarce.
 But I want to change that, starting with the Model M4 and M4-1 keyboards.
 These are perhaps my favourite non-typical Model M variant and they've made somewhat of a renaissance amongst the folks on r/ModelM.
 And so, this is the Model M4 story and the definitive article regarding these keyboards.
-We'll be taking a look at its origins as the laptop keyboard assembly, what makes these keyboards unique, and the Model M6 ThinkPad keyboards that they inspired.
+We'll be taking a look at its origins as a laptop keyboard assembly, what makes these keyboards unique, and the Model M6 ThinkPad keyboards that they inspired.

 So, what are they?
 Succinct to a single sentence, they're buckling rubber sleeves keyboard with a tenkeyless layout that's been slightly compressed.
 In fact, here's a photo of an M4 and M4-1:

 As shown, the difference between the M4 and M4-1 is the pointing stick and its left and right mouse buttons.
 The M4-1 uses a TrackPoint II strain gauge-based pointing stick that's also found in countless early ThinkPad laptops and the later Model M13 full-size buckling springs keyboard.
 Being an early implementation, it's not as performant as the TrackPoint IV sticks found on the latest Lenovo ThinkPads but it's still certainly useful and can be improved through software assistance.